rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 bigger things.

-_I omitted Weller (was Germany, now USA) products as they are/were well-known for there soldering stations, not for their mains-powered irons, from my perspective; also, they are utterly expensive, a factor definitively not contributing to their popularity._
+_I omitted Weller (was Germany, now USA) products as they are/were well-known for their soldering stations, not for their mains-powered irons (from my perspective); also, they are way too expensive - a factor definitively not contributing to their popularity._

 It can be said with certain amount of confidence, that any of the aforementioned